 We look for relevant questions on Quora and give answers that can be helpful to users.

 Now and then, we may drop links to our blog content in our Quora responses.

 #5.
 We turn our content into Slideshare presentations

 We repurpose our content into presentations to reach a greater number of potential readers.

 It may be convenient for some readers to digest information in this format.
 Or someone may want to download a PDF file to have constant access to it.

 The best way to promote your content is to treat article/blog post as a landing page and build backlinks to it in order to rank on the first page of Google search.
 Your mission here is to drive people to that page, increase your traffic, conversions, and drive conversations on your comment section.

-So, you will need to ensure the visibility of this content (well, landing page) so people can find it on Google when they are researching on the topic.
-After you publish it on your site make sure you are tracking the keyword rankings on Google for that post in Google Search Console or Ahrefs.
+So, you will need to ensure the visibility of this content (well, a landing page) so people can find it on Google when they are researching the topic.
+After you publish it on your site, make sure you are tracking the keyword rankings on Google for that post in Google Search Console or Ahrefs.